THE MAGIC CIRCLE – RULES

 5.14.4 If Council agrees to hear the Appeal they shall call upon the Member or Apprentice to give an explanation, in writing within ten days, and/or in person at a meeting (at which they may be accompanied, but not represented, by a friend).
 All Council members shall be invited and at least 5 Council members should be in attendance, subject to all best efforts being made to avoid conflicts – see 5.13.2).
 Unless the Member or Apprentice otherwise agrees to a shorter timescale, such meeting to take place not less than 14 days from the date Council notifies the Member that their appeal is to be considered.

-5.14.5 Following the hearing or consideration of the Appeal the Nominated Council Members shall report to Council so that Council can decide whether to uphold, vary or remove the sanctions originally imposed.
+5.14.5 Following the hearing or consideration of the Appeal the Council Members present for the appeal shall report to Council so that Council can decide whether to uphold, vary or remove the sanctions originally imposed.
 Council’s decision in the event of any Appeal shall be final.

 5.14.6 A Member or Apprentice who does not resign within ten days of being notified that this sanction is being imposed, or within ten days after an Appeal has been heard, if the resignation is still required, shall automatically cease to be a Member or Apprentice of the Society (as appropriate).